What is the difference between active and restorative yoga?

 What exactly is active yoga and how does it differ from other styles?

-The key characteristics of active yoga include:
+The key characteristics that define active yoga practices include:

 • Continuous movement between poses